 The writing production (test di scrittura)

-The writing production (test di scrittura) will last 30 minutes and will consist of writing prompts.
-The first exercise will ask you to describe something (e.g. your family, your house or your neighborhood).
-Your texts should be no longer than 40 words.
+The writing production (test di scrittura) will last 30 minutes and will consist of two writing short prompts.
+Both texts should be no longer than 40 words.

 The speaking part